MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 Here, the workflow starts on the left and progressed to the right as a function of time.

-1. **Create & Publish Digital Twin**: Initially, *Tier n* creates and publishes access to the Digital Twin (DT), which includes the Digital Engineering Master Data (DMD) and Single Level Scene Node (SLSN) for the bike by posting the asset on the Digital Twin Registry.
-The STEP file is included in this and is linked to Single Level Scene Node via the Binary Data Exchange.
+1. **Create & Publish Digital Twin**: Initially, *Tier n* creates and publishes access to the Digital Twin (DT), which includes the Digital Engineering Master Data (DMD) and the Single Level Scene Node (SLSN) for the bike by posting the asset on the Digital Twin Registry.
+The STEP file is included in this and is linked to the Single Level Scene Node via the Binary Data Exchange.

 2. **Access & Analyze Geometry**: *Tier n+1* can then access and assess the Digital Twin and associated assets via the Digital Twin Registry.
-These processes usually occur via each counterpart's EDCs, but these are omitted for simplicity. *Tier n+1* analyses the geometry data provided by *Tier n*, in this instance the bike frame, but this could also be a Bauraum or equivalent.
+These processes usually occur via each counterpart's EDCs, but these are omitted for simplicity. *Tier n+1* analyses the geometry data provided by *Tier n*, in this instance the bike frame, but this could also be a bounding volume or equivalent.

 3. **Create Digital Twin**: *Tier n+1* creates their own Digital Twin for the drive train, including the STEP file, linked to Single Level Scene Node via the Binary Data Exchange, and iterates on it to meet *Tier n* constraints and specifications.